microsoft/Yams/Docs/Deploy_YAMS.md

 # Publish the cloud service

 Once you're done configuring the cloud service, simply publish it to Azure and start using YAMS.
-You should only need to publish the cloud service hosting YAMS ones.
+You should only need to publish the cloud service hosting YAMS once.